N3VEM/OpenShack-ShackBox/packages_and_applications/packages.md

 ## Ham Radio Specific
 stuff goes here

-## Not Ha Radio Specific, but stuff I use on this machine.
+## Not Ham Radio Specific, but stuff I use on this machine.

 ### Barrier
 I have multiple computers (not all for shack purposes) and use a 'software KVM' so that one mouse and keyboard can be used across all of them, like one large continuous desktop.